Praxen

 Trying to understand the RAISE maturity scoring The RAISE Framework

-How Praxen Works (in 90 seconds)
+How Praxen works (in 90 seconds)

 Praxen reduces agent verification to a single comparison: